yereverluvinunclebert/Panzer-Clock-Ywidget/README.md

 Instructions for running Yahoo widgets on Mac OS/X ONLY
 ========================================================

+1. Install yahoo widget SDK runtime engine for Mac
+2. Download the gauge from this repo.
+3. Unzip it
-For all all recent versions of Mac OS/X including Sierra, edit the following
+4. For all all recent versions of Mac OS/X including Sierra, edit the following
 file:

 com.yahoo.widgetengine.plist which is in /Users/xxx/Library/Preferences.
 Look